fhiso/sources-and-citations/citation-elements.md

 {.example}  Of the three IRIs given in the previous example on how to compare IRIs, only the first may be used as a *citation element name*.
-The second and third are prohibited as a result of the unnecessary percent-encoding, and the third is additionally prohibted as a result of unnecessary punycode-encoding.
+The second and third are prohibited as a result of the unnecessary percent-encoding, and the third is additionally prohibited as a result of unnecessary punycode-encoding.

 ### Citation elements values